AlexisSaezU/AlexisSaezU.github.io/_news/announcement_9.md

 related_posts: false
 ---

-I've joined the team of <a href='https://www.gps.caltech.edu/people/jean-philippe-avouac'>Prof. Jean-Philippe Avouac</a> at Caltech.
+Today, I have joined the team of <a href='https://www.gps.caltech.edu/people/jean-philippe-avouac'>Prof. Jean-Philippe Avouac</a> at Caltech.
 Looking forward to new reserch adventures!